 Manufactured in both a pistol (short) and rifle/shotgun (long) configurations, this durable mat made of Crazy Horse leather, waxed canvas and wool provides a designated space to break down your firearm and clean it.
 Having a mat is extremely beneficial as it helps protect your firearm from getting scratched while you work on it; it simultaneously helps contain the grime and oils from the gun.
 It also allows you to store all of your gun cleaning supplies in one convenient place with its numerous pouches.

 Simple, quick, and highly effective, run this “snake” through the barrel to grab, pull, and remove and built-up carbon.
 This is to ensure optimum barrel conditions to allow the projectile to travel in a safe and effective manner, while also preventing “pitting” in the bore.

 “Clean, Lubricate, Protect.”
 CLP is an absolute must-have.
 The title says it all – spray this on your firearm to clean it, to lubricate it, and to protect it.
+It's both a solvent for gun cleaning as well as lubricant.
 With it being a bio-based, non-hazardous formula, your lungs will thank you as well as your gun.

 While CLP has lubricating properties and is ideal for most jobs, firearm grease provides an additional layer of lubrication.
 Appropriate for those areas where metal moves on metal, such as the slide of a pistol or the hinge point of a break-open shotgun.